surftemp/xarray-extensions/docs/index.rst

-xarray 0.19.0 or later is recommended.
-These methods extend xarray with timeseries functionality.
+xarray 0.19.0 or later is required, attempting to import these extensions with an earlier version of xarray will cause an exception to the thrown.
+These methods extend xarray with timeseries and various other functionality.

 .. currentmodule:: xarray_extensions.timeseries